kimharrod/NYT_React/README.md

 ### User Interface

-NYT_React works as follows:
+NYTReact works as follows:

-1. When a user arrives at the NYT_React site, they can search for articles from the New York Times using a date range.
+1. When a user arrives at the NYTReact site, they can search for articles from the New York Times using a date range.